TID-Lab/aggie/README.md

 ## Source Installation

-We recommend the [automated installation script](#automated-installation-script) below to install the required components on Ubuntu.
+We recommend the **[automated installation script](#automated-installation-script)** below to install the required components on Ubuntu.

 ### System requirements

-The following need to be installed.
+Again, see below for automated installation.

 1. **node.js** (v12.16 LTS)
    1. Use [Node Version Manager](https://github.com/nvm-sh/nvm).